inmanta/examples/lsm-testing/README.md

 ## Types of tests

-This module illustrate the typical test coverage you want when developing an integration module.
+This module illustrates the typical test coverage you want when developing an integration module.
 Here are the different types of test it includes:
-1. Mocked test: fast test, that don't deploy any resources, but only compile the model and verify it is as expected.
+1. Mocked test: fast test that doesn't deploy any resources but only compiles the model and verifies it is as expected.
 Uses the [lsm_project fixture](https://github.com/inmanta/pytest-inmanta-lsm?tab=readme-ov-file#second-case-mocking-the-lsm-api).
 These tests are used during development to iterate fast.
-1. Full test: slower test that use an actual orchestrator and actually deploy the service and take it through its lifecycle.
+2. Full test: slower test that use an actual orchestrator and actually deploy the service and take it through its lifecycle.
 These test verify the behavior of the actual service, as deployed in the field.
 These test are often slow and complicated, but give real assurance that the service is delivered correctly.
-1. Interference test: test to verify the service can run next to itself.
+3. Interference test: test to verify the service can run next to itself.
 This is usually a refinement of the previously mentioned `Full test`, where we extend this test to run next to itself.
-1. Partial compile test: test to verify that the model is partial compile compatible.
+4. Partial compile test: test to verify that the model is partial compile compatible.
 This is a sub-type of the previously mentioned `Mocked test` which will take a service through all the states it can have, and trigger compiles with both partial compile enabled and disabled, to make sure the service is safe to use in both scenarios.